torvalds/linux/Documentation/x86/boot.rst

   The maximum address that may be occupied by the initial ramdisk/ramfs contents.
-For boot protocols 2.02 or earlier, this field is not present, and the maximum address is 0x37FFFFFF.
+For boot protocols 2.02 or earlier, this field is yest present, and the maximum address is 0x37FFFFFF.
 (This address is defined as the address of the highest safe byte, so if your ramdisk is exactly 131072 bytes long and this field is 0x37FFFFFF, you can start your ramdisk at 0x37FE0000.)